 Missy Elliott

 A true innovator of hip-hop and R&B, Missy Elliott’s pen is responsible for many of the biggest late ’90s/early 2000s R&B hits.
-She wrote and produced 702’s 1999 track “Where My Girls At,” a song originally written for her group TLC.
+She wrote and produced 702’s 1999 track “Where My Girls At,” a song originally written for TLC.
 She also wrote much of Aaliyah’s sophomore album, One in a Million.

 Bernard Edwards and Nile Rodgers